ted-ncg/labs/09-web-mvc-all-accounts-view.md

       </html>
     ```

-1. Add in the th:text and th:each attributes in the span as needed.
+1. Add Thymeleaf text substitution (`th:each` and `th:text`) to the `<tr>` and `<td>` tags so that it pulls the content from the list of accounts.
    For example, if we were working with a collection of `products`:

        <tr th:each="product : ${products}">
          <td th:text="${product.name}">Onions</td>
          <td th:text="${product.price}">2.41</td>
        </tr>

+   * In the above example, Thymeleaf will iterate over the "products" collection that it got from Spring's Model, and for each element, will assign it to the `product` variable.
+   * You will need to do something similar, replacing *account* for *product*.

 1. Using the same `AccountWebController`, create a `@GetMapping()` method to `/account/` that displays all accounts.